 In the past, Tuleyome spearheaded the formal California State Wild and Scenic River designation for upper Cache Creek and worked with local Congressman Mike Thompson and Senator Barbara Boxer to designate Cedar Roughs and Cache Creek Wilderness Areas and additions to the Snow Mountain Wilderness.

-We're in the process of launching our new Certified California Naturalist Program in partnership with the University of California, through which we will train members of the public to become certified naturalists in the region.
+Our new Certified California Naturalist Program, in partnership with the University of California, allows us to train members of the public to become certified naturalists in the region.
 And our other major programs now include: the Youth Boot Bank program, the Mercury Mine Remediation project, the Tuleyome Land Conservation and Stewardship program, the Berryessa Snow Mountain Trails Initiative program, and the Inner Coast Range conservancy program.
+We are also working with the City of Woodland and Explorit to create a new science education center in Woodland.

 Our goal is to inspire members of public to protect, restore, and enjoy the natural landscape in the Berryessa Snow Mountain National Monument region.
 We do a LOT in our region, and with your help we really get things done!